Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Para-differential Operators on Compact Lie Group

 We first need some properties concerning the difference operator acting on the scalar symbol $\kappa(\xi)$.
-For simplicity, we fix a basis $\{X_i\}_{i=1}^n$ of $\mathfrak{g}$, so that $b(x,\xi)=\sum_{i=1}^nb_i(x)\sigma[X_i](\xi)$; and write $\Df_\mu$ for the RT-difference operators corresponding to the fundamental representations of $\Gp$.
-Throughout the rest of this subsection, summation with respect to Greek indices is interpreted as summation over these difference operators.
+For simplicity, we fix a basis $\{X_i\}_{i=1}^n$ of $\mathfrak{g}$, so that $b(x,\xi)=\sum_{i=1}^nb_i(x)\sigma[X_i](\xi)$; and write $\{\Df_\mu\}$ for the RT-difference operators corresponding to the fundamental representations of $\Gp$.
+Throughout the rest of this subsection, summation with respect to Greek indices is interpreted as summation over these difference operators. \begin{proposition} Let $\kappa$ be the symbol of $|\nabla|$ on $\Gp$.